finbourne/lusid-sdk-csharp/sdk/docs/EntitiesApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<EntitiesApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<EntitiesApi>();
             var entityUniqueId = "entityUniqueId_example";  // string | The universally unique identifier of the Custom Entity. var effectiveAt = "effectiveAt_example";  // DateTimeOrCutLabel? | The effective datetime or cut label at which to retrieve the Custom Entity.
 Defaults to the current LUSID system datetime if not specified. (optional)